turingschool/front-end-curriculum/lessons/module-1/html-accessibility.md

 </button>
 ```

-This also allows you to target these elements using the `aria-expanded` attribute when interacting with them in your JavaScript.
+This also allows you to target these elements using the `aria-expanded` attribute when interacting with them in your JavaScript or CSS.

+States can also be implicit, imagine a checkbox element in html.
+If you toggle the checked property that state will change as well.

 Here is a good [menu example][Menu-Example] that you can use with voiceover to see how screen readers interact with aria-expanded.